-Agility is a members only skill which can be pretty useful to train.
+Agility Guide OSRS is a tutorial for the members only skill which can be pretty useful to train.
 Some of the reasons to try and get a 99 in Agility, or at least some high level, are:

 • Higher Agility level gives you access to various shortcuts across OSRS.